2023 Most Popular Foreign Languages & Linguistics Master's Degree Schools in North Carolina

 Read full report on Foreign Languages & Linguistics at Duke University

-Southeastern Baptist Theological Seminary did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a master’s degree.
-It came in at #6 on the list.
-Located in the suburb of Wake Forest, SEBTS is a private not-for-profit school with a small student population.
+With a ranking of #6, Southeastern Baptist Theological Seminary did quite well on this year’s most popular schools for foreign languages and linguistics students working on their master’s degree.
+Located in the large suburb of Wake Forest, SEBTS is a private not-for-profit college with a small student population.

 Full Foreign Languages & Linguistics at Southeastern Baptist Theological Seminary Report

-University of North Carolina at Wilmington landed the #6 spot in the 2023 rankings for the most popular master’s degree foreign languages and linguistics programs.
+University of North Carolina at Wilmington came in at #6 in this year’s edition of the Most Popular Foreign Languages & Linguistics Master’s Degree Schools in North Carolina ranking.
 UNCW is a fairly large public school located in the midsize city of Wilmington.

 Women make up 60% of the foreign languages and linguistics majors at the school.

-Read full report on Foreign Languages & Linguistics at University of North Carolina at Wilmington
+Full Foreign Languages & Linguistics at University of North Carolina at Wilmington Report

 Read full report on Foreign Languages & Linguistics at Appalachian State University